wongjiahau/Pineapple/specification/Functions.md

 Every function can be annotated with the `function` keywords.
 This is optional, it is just to improve the readability.
 Note that the `??` operator means the function is unimplemented yet.

+## Precedence
+String-named functions have higher precedence than symbol-named functions.

 ## Some note
 All function name must be in `camelCase`.